evanwill/_drafts/_notes/linux-intro.md

 It is a good choice to learn if you are interested in working with enterprise environments.
 Uses `yum` or `dnf` configuration and `.rpm` packages.

 - [Fedora](https://getfedora.org/), open project sponsored by Red Hat with a focus on free-software.
 Considered fairly cutting edge with two new versions each year, a testing ground for RHEL, yet stable enough for most users.
+[Fedora Packages](https://apps.fedoraproject.org/packages/).
     - [Fedora Spins](https://spins.fedoraproject.org/), alternative desktops.
     - [Fedora Labs](https://labs.fedoraproject.org/), specialized distros from science to games.
     - [Sugar on a Stick](https://spins.fedoraproject.org/en/soas/), very unique kid focused learning platform, packaged to run on a live USB.
 Learn more at [Sugar Labs](https://www.sugarlabs.org/).